Conditions

 Tags

-You can use tags in order to remember that a specific dialog has been triggered.
-Hence, a specific dialog can tag the conversation such that future dialogs can alter responses accordingly.
-In the following example, registered customers are separated from the unregistered ones by using a condition.
+You can use tags to remember that a specific dialog has been triggered.
+Hence, a specific dialog can tag the conversation so that future dialogs can alter responses accordingly.
+In the following example, registered customers are separated from unregistered ones by using a condition.
 The condition checks for the variable $tags

 .
 If the assistant has already assigned the tag customer, then the response is that there is no shipping fee.
 Otherwise, the response is that a $5 shipping fee is applied.